HongshengHu/membership-inference-machine-learning-literature/README.md

 A curated list of membership inference attacks and defenses papers on machine learning models.

-Paper are sorted by their released dates in descending order.
+Papers are sorted by their released dates in descending order.

-This repository serves as a complement of the survey below.
+This repository serves as a complement to the survey below.

 [**Membership Inference Attacks on Machine Learning: A Survey**](https://arxiv.org/abs/2103.07853) **(More than 100 papers reviewed).**